CebolaLab/ChIPmentation/README.md

 ### Removed unmapped reads, multi-mapped reads and duplicates and estimate library complexity

-The following command will remove unmapped reads and secondary alignments `samtools fixmate -r` and remove duplicate reads `samtools markdup -r`.
-The `samtools markdup` will also estimate library complexity, with the output saved in the `<sample>.markdup.stats` file.

 *A note on sam file flags:* the output `sam/bam` files contain several measures of quality.
 First, the alignment quality score.
 Reads which can map to more than one position are assigned a low quality scores.
 The user can assess the proportion of uniquely mapped reads (prior to the filtering step above) using `samtools -view -q 30 -c <sample_sorted.bam` (divide this number of reads by 2 to calculate the number of DNA fragments).
-In general, >70% uniquely mapped reads is expected, while <50% may be a cause for concern [(Bailey et al. 2013)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3828144/pdf/pcbi.1003326.pdf).
+In general, >70% uniquely mapped reads is expected, while <50% may be a cause for concern [(Bailey et al. 2013)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3828144/pdf/pcbi.1003326.pdf). *A low % of uniquely mapped reads* may result from short reads, excessive PCR amplification or problems with the PCR (Bailey et al. 2013).

+The following command will remove unmapped reads and secondary alignments `samtools fixmate -r` and mark and remove duplicate reads `samtools markdup -r`.
+The `samtools markdup` will also estimate library complexity, with the output saved in the `<sample>.markdup.stats` file.

 ```bash
 samtools sort -o <sample>_sorted.bam - | samtools fixmate -rcm - - | samtools sort - | samtools markdup -d 100 -r -f <sample>.markdup.stats - <sample>.rmdup.bam